 The Fortify Rights Governance Board is comprised of nine members, including: Sidney J. Jansma III (President), Joe Cashion (Vice President), Sanjula Weerasinghe, Oddny Gumaer, Saman Zarifi, Steve Gumaer, [Anonymous], Amy Smith, and Matthew Smith.

-The Fortify Rights Advisory Board is comprised of five members, including the President of Robert F. Kennedy Human Rights Kerry Kennedy, the current U.N.
-Special Rapporteur on the situation of human rights in North Korea Tomás Ojea Quintana, Director of the International Human Rights Clinic at Harvard Law School Tyler Giannini, Human Rights Watch Deputy Director of Asia Phil Robertson, and Executive Director at Gonggam Human Rights Law Foundation Pilkyu Hwang.
+The Fortify Rights Advisory Board is comprised of six members, including the President of Robert F. Kennedy Human Rights Kerry Kennedy, the current U.N.
+Special Rapporteur on the situation of human rights in North Korea Tomás Ojea Quintana, Director of the International Human Rights Clinic at Harvard Law School Tyler Giannini, Human Rights Watch Deputy Director of Asia Phil Robertson, Executive Director at Gonggam Human Rights Law Foundation Pilkyu Hwang and acclaimed actor and longtime activist Thomas Sadoski.

 Join our team!